Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Introduction

-If a spin texture extended to macroscopic length scales contains these bubbles with non-zero topological charge (\eg~ $\mathcal N=1$ for a Skyrmion), it should lead to a macroscopic electromagnetic response associated \cite{Kiselev2011, Nagaosa2013, Hayami2018}.
-These includes but not limited to the topological Hall effect (THE) \cite{Lee2009,Neubauer2009,Schulz2012}, magnetic AC susceptibility \cite{Bauer2012, Bauer2017}, specific heat \cite{ Bauer2013} and magnetoresistance \cite {Siegfried2017, Lobanova2016} similar to what was observed in the Skyrmion lattice phase.
+If a spin texture extended to macroscopic length scales contains these bubbles with non-zero topological charge (\eg~ $\mathcal N=1$ for a skyrmion), it should lead to an associated macroscopic electromagnetic response \cite{Kiselev2011, Nagaosa2013, Hayami2018}.
+These include but not limited to the topological Hall effect (THE) \cite{Lee2009,Neubauer2009,Schulz2012}, magnetic AC susceptibility \cite{Bauer2012, Bauer2017}, specific heat \cite{ Bauer2013} and magnetoresistance \cite {Siegfried2017, Lobanova2016} similar to what was observed in the skyrmion lattice phase.

-In this paper, we present the field ($H$) and temperature ($T$) dependence of the topological Hall resistivity ($\rhoxyT$) as well as ac magnetic susceptibility ($\chiac$) of ordered phase of \crgb~($T<T_C$).
+In this paper, we present the field ($H$) and temperature ($T$) dependence of the topological Hall resistivity ($\rhoxyT$) as well as ac magnetic susceptibility ($\chiac$) of the ordered phase of \crgb~($T<T_C$).
 We trace the variation of the topological charge using $\rhoxyT$ as a gauge by comparing it to the area fraction change of bubble domains observed in MFM as a function of field.
 At a fixed $T$, $\rhoxy^T$ reaches its maximum at $H = H_T$, which is narrowly apart from another field scale $H_P$, where the derivatives of $\chiac$ with respect to field ($\dchidh$) exhibit the maximum magnitude.
-This is similar to what was observed in B20 magnet MnSi, where $\chiac (H)$ exhibits a step-like change and $\dchidh$ a delta function\cite{Bauer2012, Bauer2017} upon the formation of the Skyrmion Lattice.
-Meanwhile such change in \crgb~appears with large broadening.
-We also find that the area fraction of the bubble remains constant in $H<H_T$, but decreases rapidly as the field is increased further, in the same manner as the THE signal does.
+This is similar to what was observed in B20 magnet MnSi, where $\chiac (H)$ exhibits a step-like change and $\dchidh$ a delta function \cite{Bauer2012, Wilhelm2011,Bannenberg2018} upon the formation of the Skyrmion Lattice.
+Meanwhile, such changes in \crgb~appear with considerable broadening.
+We also find that the bubble area fraction remains constant for $H<H_T$, but decreases rapidly as $ H$ is increased further, in the same manner as the THE signal.